 Ms. Marvel's personality in this series is very close to Carol's comics incarnation.
 She is strong, independent, assertive, and completely fearless in battle.
 She is also best friends with Wasp, sharing an almost sisterly bond with her (similar to the comics), such as when Wasp called Carol to talk about her problems with Hank.
 Carol is also blunt, telling Wasp that if Hank really cared about her he would not have quit the Avengers.

-Carol will appear in Avengers: Ultron Revolution as one of the new heroes featured, with Grey Griffin providing her voice.
+Carol appears in Avengers: Ultron Revolution as one of the new heroes featured, with Grey Griffin providing her voice.
 This marks the character's television debut in her Captain Marvel identity.
 In the series, her origin is briefly given via dialogue, with Carol stating that she was a member of the U.S. Air Force who gained powers after being kidnapped and experimented on by the Kree.